JetBerri/JetBerri/README.md

 **About Me**

-- At the moment I'm working in many projects! 🎈
+- I'm just coding things I have in mind :).
-- I'm currently learning and coding some stuff with C, Asselmbly,Python and Shell Scripting 🧪
+- I'm currently developing stuff with low-level languajes. 🧪
-- Developing a Linux Distro 💿
 - I don't do Web Dev 😫
-- You can find me on Discord as: !Jet#0010 🎃
+- You can find me on Discord as: 0xrash#5967

 **Languajes and OS**